citrix/citrix-daas-rest-go/citrixorchestration/docs/SettingDefinitionContract.md

 HasProductGroup returns a boolean if a field has been set.

+### SetProductGroupNil

+`func (o *SettingDefinitionContract) SetProductGroupNil(b bool)`

+ SetProductGroupNil sets the value for ProductGroup to be an explicit nil

+### UnsetProductGroup
+`func (o *SettingDefinitionContract) UnsetProductGroup()`

+UnsetProductGroup ensures that no value is present for ProductGroup, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)